krontech/chronos-cam-app/README.md

 * Device: The Chronos Camera debugging target we set up earlier.
 * Debugger: The Multiarch GDB debugger we set up earlier.

+We can now close the Options dialog.

 ![QT Creator QT kit](/doc/qtcreator_kits.png)

 # ![build-icon](/doc/build_icon.png) Building the Camera Application

+Clone this repository (`git clone https://github.com/krontech/chronos-cam-app.git`) in `~/Work`.

-Open the Chronos camera application from by navigating to `File -> Open File or Project` and selecting the QT creator project file `src/camApp.pro`.
+Open the Chronos camera application from by navigating to `File -> Open File or Project` and selecting the QT creator project file `~/Work/chronos-cam-app/src/camApp.pro`.
 If this is your first time opening the project, you will need to set up the kits by deselecting the default `Desktop` kit, and selecting the `Camera` kit that we set up earlier.

 ![QT Creator project configuration](/doc/qtcreator_project.png)

+Click on the  `Configure Project` button to select the kits.
+Click the "Run" toggle, in the "Camera" Build/Run box near the top.
+Delete the step 'check for available disk space', so only 'Upload files via SFTP' is left.
+Scrolling down a little, you'll find the Run box where you can specify 'Arguments' and 'Working directory'.
+Set 'Arguments' to `-qws`, and 'Working directory' to `/opt/camera`.

-Click on the  `Configure Project` button to select the kits, and then build the application by navigating to `Build -> Build Project "camApp"` or clicking on the hammer icon in the bottom left corner.
+Finally, we build the application by navigating to `Build -> Build Project "camApp"` or clicking on the hammer icon in the bottom left corner.
 When complete the application will be output as `build-camApp-Camera-Debug/camApp`